jelle619/JelleZwie.rs/mkdocs/characters/docs/Dragon RP/Bluefire.md

 # Bluefire
 !!! warning
-    This character has not been fully adopted for use in Dragon RP.
-As such, it is a work in progress.
+    This character is a work in progress.

 <table>
   <tr>